-- 6. The gerrymandered general assembly map impairs LWVO's work by deterring and discouraging its members and other Ohio voters from engaging in the political process, thereby making it more difficult for LWVO to engage voters through its education, registration, and outreach efforts.
-For example, LWVO and its members have struggled to engage and activate self-identified Democratic voters in districts drawn in a manner that favors Republican candidates.
-When LWVO hosts forums for candidates in districts that are not competitive, it is difficult to get candidates from the favored party to attend. - 7.
-Concern about the prospect of a gerrymandered general assembly map has forced LWVO during 2021 to divert staff responsibilities, member efforts, and financial resources away from the full range of our mission, and instead to an advocacy campaign for fair districts.
+Case: 2:22-cv-00773-ALM-EPD Doc #: 3-1 Filed: 02/20/22 Page: 96 of 310 PAGEID #: 162 its members and other Ohio voters from engaging in the political process, thereby making it more difficult for LWVO to engage voters through its education, registration, and outreach efforts.
+For example, LWVO and its members have struggled to engage and activate selfidentified Democratic voters in districts drawn in a manner that favors Republican candidates.

+The gerrymandered general assembly map impairs LWVO's work by deterring and discouraging get candidates from the favored party to attend.

+When LWVO hosts forums for candidates in districts that are not competitive, it is difficult to range of our mission, and instead to an advocacy campaign for fair districts.
 If LWVO and its members could rely on a nonpartisan process to produce fair maps and competitive districts, the diverted resources would otherwise be used for LWVO's traditional nonpartisan voter education services and programs.
 This year, especially, the LWVO has had to turn its focus away from voter registration programs; reviewing Supplemental Process lists (lists of voters who are in danger of being purged) for accuracy; educating the public to check and update their registrations; training Local Leagues on best practices for holding candidate forums and voter guide production; conducting advocacy on current legislation including HB 294 and HB 387; and training volunteers to work with local boards of election, to be recruited as poll workers to help inform voters about new machines, poll locations and new protocols.